 Reality: I learned a few Malay words, particularly those used when going in shops and restaurants… aaand that’s the extent of my Malay vocabulary.
 Come to think of it, even now, sometimes all I do is point here and there.
 I can also count in Malay, from 1 to 7… err, 6.

-As said above, the population in Malaysia is diverse and not everyone speaks Malay fluently.
 In our workplace, most are Chinese locals and so conversations are held in English.
 I didn’t see the need to learn conversational Malay.
 I tried to learn Mandarin actually, but after a week and not learning more than 3 phrases, I’d abandoned the project and accepted that I’m just not interested enough.

 I think someday I’ll visit a country and feel some sort of belongingness that I’ll study the language not because I need it, but I really want to.